-Australian Community members must ensure that all facilities and ICT systems intended for the storage, handling and manufacturing of Treaty Articles have been accredited by Defence in accordance with Security Principles Accreditation requirements (detailed at section 2.2), and that all personnel who require access to Treaty Articles meet the requirements of section 2.2.3.
+Australian Community members must ensure that all facilities and ICT systems intended for the storage, handling and manufacturing of Treaty Articles have been accredited by Defence in accordance with Security Principles Accreditation requirements (detailed at section 2.2).

 2.4.1.
 General Treaty concepts